drugis/gemtc-web/README.md

 ./run-gemtc-docker.sh LOCAL
 ```

-**Note** that you should probably change the default settings in the script (e.g. check whether the link arguments match the names of your containers, and the names of the certificate files match those in your `ssl` directory if you built your own image).
+**Note** that you should probably change the default settings in the script (e.g. check whether the link arguments match the names of your containers).
 The script also assumes that the sql database and patavi server and worker are already set up and running.
 The run script runs the `addis/gemtc` image, which will be pulled from docker hub by default.
-The default image comes with SSL keys which assume `localhost` or `localdocker` CNs, and which are signed by our [self-signed certificate authority](https://drugis.org/files/ca-crt.pem).

-Because the default patavi-server image users a certificate signed by our [certificate authority](https://drugis.org/files/ca-crt.pem) you need to add this certificate to the browser's trusted authorities for R results to be displayed.

 ## Development